Prismadic/tractor-beam/README.md

 The `Beam` class serves as the core engine of a highly configurable, modular library designed for parallel processing and automation of tasks such as web scraping, data downloading, processing, and storage.
 This class leverages various components and lower-level functions to orchestrate complex workflows.
 Here's an in-depth look at its roles and interactions with other components:

 #### Initialization and Configuration

+> [!NOTE]
-- Upon initialization, the `Beam` class loads and verifies the configuration using the `Config` class.
+> Upon initialization, the `Beam` class loads and verifies the configuration using the `Config` class.
 It checks if the configuration adheres to the expected structure and format, indicating the system's readiness to execute tasks as defined by the user.

 #### Job Processing and Workflow Management
 - **Job Processing**: The `process_job` and `_runner` methods are central to executing tasks defined in the configuration.
 These methods handle the execution flow of each job, including data downloading (`Abduct` class), data recording (`Records` class), and data processing (`Focus` class).
 This showcases the class's ability to manage diverse tasks sequentially, ensuring each step is completed before moving to the next.